bitfactory-software/anyxx/docs/blog_/on_the_dark_side_of_type_erasure.md

 - the implementation of the interface itself can be very generic by use uf clever template tricks.

 These features are intruding.
-So it is understanding, that type erasure is the new cool thing in regards to runtime dispatch.
+So it is understanding, that "type erasure"" is the new cool thing in regards to runtime dispatch.
 This reaches so far, that new languages, like 'rust' go full in on that idea and dissmiss the idea of inherritance as a whole.
 The key messeage we get told is: Programming along classes utilizing the conventional v-table is old school and outdated.
+(see "type erasure ["My existing project uses virtual functions.
+How should I migrate to “Proxy”?]: https://microsoft.github.io/proxy/docs/faq.html#how-migrate

 And here ends the the usual story.

 We where convinced too.